 Some of the symptoms of listeriosis include (3):

-Some may develop meningitis and septicaemia, and some may need hospitalization.
+In extreme cases one can develop meningitisiXInflammation of the membrane or fluid covering the brain and spinal cord and septicaemiaiXA serious disease caused due to the entry of harmful bacteria and their toxins into the bloodstream , also some may need hospitalization.
 If you notice these symptoms, stop deli meat consumption and contact your doctor right away.

 Relation Between Listeriosis And Deli Meat During Pregnancy